 That ends my little rant about mobile VoIP applications.
 My intention was not to turn you away from spending a few dollars and actually trying out a few of them yourself, but rather to give you an honest opinion about where I think the technology is at this time.

 Now let’s get into the actual review of the softphone we’re looking at today, the Acrobits Softphone.

 Acrobits Softphone is a mobile SIP application for the iPhone platform.
-It is one of the higher rated applications we’ve encountered in the App Store (4 out of 5 stars last time we checked), which is a good sign.
+It is one of the higher rated applications we’ve encountered in the App Store (4 out of 5 stars last time we checked), which is a good sign for our Acrobits Softphone review before us.
 We’ve been looking around for a great desk-phone-replacing mobile application for a while now; one that has all the normal calling features you’d expect from a business phone, and allows you to be reached on your mobile device when someone dials your extension.
 As we implied in our last mobile app review, being able to say goodbye to our desk phone (at least for a while) has always been an unfulfilled dream of ours.

 Immediately off the bat, we noticed that the Acrobits Softphone had no clear way in its UI to transfer calls.
 Okay, it was a bit unsettling at first but not an immediate deal breaker.
 We later also discovered that we couldn’t reach anyone by dialing their extensions from our auto attendant.
 The application simply ended the call.
 We looked at the SIP trace, and quickly contacted the people at Acrobits to confirm what was happening.
 As it turns out, the Acrobits Softphone has no transfer functionality, meaning that you cannot transfer or be transferred.